clemsos/writings/_quora/2014-02-21-In-what-ways-are-Chinese-social-trends-and-behavior-ahead-of-US-social-trends-and-behavior.md

 language: en
 title: |
-    In what ways are Chinese social trends and behavior ahead of US social trends and behavior? - Quora
+    In what ways are Chinese social trends and behavior ahead of US social trends and behavior?
 ---

 Social media in China are already largely made of leisure content